amch-med23/plantSens/README.md

 #### User interface:
       a user with a registered acoount can log in and manage his equipments.
-      -> a user buys the equipments (sensors and wattering modules) -> then the user installs them in his planting envirenment based on the documentaion (Doc will be availabe in the client web interface), this includes the installation of IOT router (This can be done as well by one of our spetialists).
+      -> a user buys the equipments (sensors and wattering modules) -> then the user installs them in his planting envirenment based on the documentaion (Docs will be availabe in the client web interface), this includes the installation of IOT router (This can be done as well by one of our spetialists).
       -> after that the user registers an account in our domain name with his creds, he will be asked to register the modules he purchesed so he or the system can control them.
       -> the user interface provides a simple way to control and monitor various parts of the system.
       -> the user will be notified on multiple occusions (Data change(if something goes wrong...), Action taken(wattering ...))